cockroachdb/docs/cockroachcloud/run-bulk-operations.md

 ---
 title: Run Bulk Operations from Your Cluster
-summary: Run backups, restores, and imports from your CockroachCloud cluster.
+summary: Run backups, restores, and imports from your {{ site.data.products.db }} cluster.
 toc: true
 ---

 The CockroachCloud tiers offer different levels of support for the following bulk operations.
-This page provides information on the availability of these operations in each CockroachCloud cluster tier and examples.
+This page provides information on the availability of these operations in each {{ site.data.products.db }} cluster tier and examples.

 - [`BACKUP`](../{{site.versions["stable"]}}/backup.html)
 - [`RESTORE`](../{{site.versions["stable"]}}/restore.html)